The Church of England has a problem. Money.

 - Worcester has asked the public for donations to pay clergy.

-- Chelmsford has told parishes if they can’t stump up £60K annually, they won’t get a paid parson.
+- Chelmsford has told parishes if they can’t stump up £60K annually, they won’t get a paid parson, and has announced that paid clergy will be cut by a third.

 - It’s acknowledged or rumoured that Truro, Hereford, Sodor and Man, Blackburn, Manchester, Newcastle, Derby, Leicester, St Edmundsbury & Ipswich, Southwark, Rochester, Portsmouth, and Guildford (Surrey of all places!) are at the edge or just tipping over.
 Others too possibly.